Unnao district: Economy

 In 2006 the Ministry of Panchayati Raj named Unnao one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 34 districts in Uttar Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).
+Unnao has been officially integrated into the State Capital Region by the Uttar Pradesh government in 2024, a move that is expected to enhance investment opportunities and stimulate economic growth in the area.